 - or if you have a platen press (other than a Windmill) but you’re an experienced printer who have mastered roller height adjustments—you’ll just need to make sure your inking rollers are set perfectly with the help of a roller gauge.

 Why would we say this?
 The Standard Base’s plates (94FL / KF95) are less expensive than the Deep Relief’s KF152 plates.
-The plates used with the Standard Base are also slightly harder, giving you a crisper impression.
-Over here at Boxcar Press, we use the Standard Base (with the KF95 plates) on all the presses in our shop.
+The plates used with the Standard Base are also slightly thinner with varying hardnesses between 62 and 75 so they compress less as you push into soft paper.
+All our plates give a nice bite into tree-free papers.
+Over here at Boxcar Press, we use the Standard Base (with the Jet 94 Clear plates) on all the presses in our shop.
 Essentially, use the Standard Boxcar Base if your press, your roller adjustment skills, and your printing experience allow it.

 Two other cool things about our base.

 - Purchase one of our bases, and we’ll help you out until you’re printing well.
 We want to make sure you love using our base as much as we do.
 If you encounter any difficulties with our system, on press or off, just email us or give us a call, and we’ll troubleshoot your printing with you until you’re happy.

 - We guarantee that your Boxcar Base will work for you.
 If you’re unhappy for any reason, call us!
 We’ll guide you through different ways of adjusting your press to receive optimum printing from your plates and base.
 If our base still can’t make you happy, contact us for a return authorization number, and then return the base to us for a refund.